fopwoc/tankobon-backend-kotlin/README.md

 ## Usage
 1. Copy cbz/zip, cbr/rar or folders with images to `manga` generated folder.
-2. Wait a little bit... (thumbnail generation takes some time).
+2. Wait a little bit... (thumbnail generation and image converting takes some time).
 3. Have fun!

 After library procession, all content will be available via http only for authenticated users.
 To see what http request are can be used - see [`requests.http`](https://github.com/ASPIRINmoe/tankobon-server-kotlin/blob/dev/requests.http) file.